Learning Task Constraints from Demonstration for Hybrid Force/Position Control: Methods

-We show in our experiments in Section \ref{sec:results:bowl} that controlling with respect to our learned constraint frame allows desired forces to be tracked using one degree of freedom for force control, even when desired forces span multiple dimensions of fixed reference frames such as the world or tool frames.
-We also show in Section \ref{sec:results:sdst:high_fric} that we achieve compensation of frictional forces while sliding without explicitly modeling frictional properties of the robot or the environment.
+We show in Section~\ref{sec:results:bowl} that controlling with respect to our learned constraint frame tracks desired forces using one degree of freedom for force control, even when desired forces span multiple dimensions of fixed reference frames such as the world or tool frames.
+We also show in Section~\ref{sec:results:sdst:high_fric} that we achieve compensation of frictional forces while sliding without explicitly modeling frictional properties of the robot or the environment.
 This improves upon the typical hybrid force/position control paradigm that makes the simplifying assumption of frictionless contact~\cite{siciliano2009robotics}.
-Previous approaches for learning hybrid force/position control from demonstration (e.g. \cite{deng2016learning, kober2015learning, steinmetz2015simultaneous}) do not discover these forces and rely on low-friction environments to demonstrate their methods.
+Previous approaches for learning hybrid force/position control from demonstration (e.g.~\cite{deng2016learning, kober2015learning, steinmetz2015simultaneous}) do not discover these forces and rely on low-friction environments to demonstrate their methods.